rpede/MobileProgramming24/_interactivity/quiz.md

 widget tree to use as configuration.

 `setState(() {...})` takes a function as parameter.
-After executing the function, it will mark the element as needing to be rebuild.
+After executing the function, it will mark the element as needing to be rebuilt.

 You are supposed to wrap your state changes in a call to `setState()`.
 Example: